ncksllvn/portfolio/va.gov-front-end-build/readme.md

 <details><summary>Performance comparison after further optimizations</summary>

 In the chart below, the vertical axis indicates response times in seconds, while the horizontal axis indicates numbers of nodes.
 A _node_ can be considered a block of content used to compose an article.
-A single article may be composed of one or many nodes.The blue and red lines represent the performance of the monolithic GraphQL query, while the yellow and green lines represent the upgraded GraphQL query.
+A single article may be composed of one or many nodes.
+The blue and red lines represent the performance of the monolithic GraphQL query, while the yellow and green lines represent the upgraded GraphQL query.

 ![line chart comparing the two query strategies plus parallelization](./files/graphql-comparison-chart-2.JPG)

 </details>

-After these deeper improvements, we measured an approximate __96% increase in processing time or 30X increase in throughput__.
+After these deeper improvements, teams concluded an approximate __96% increase in processing time or 30X increase in throughput__.

 <details><summary>Improvements to overall deployment times</summary>